fe-fe0-OMteam/react_phone-catalog/README.md

 ### Product details page
 1. Create `ProductDetailsPage` available at `/product/:productId`
-    - `ProductCard` should be a link to the details page
+    - `CartEntry` should be a link to the details page
 1. Fetch phone details from API taking the `phoneId` from the URL
     - Use `Loader` when fetching the details
 1. Show the details on the page